krahets/hello-algo/en/docs/chapter_computational_complexity/space_complexity.md

         return 0

     def constant(n: int):
-        """Constant complexity"""
+        """Constant order"""
         # Constants, variables, objects occupy O(1) space
         a = 0
         nums = [0] * 10000
         node = ListNode(0)
-        # Variables in a loop occupy O(1) space
+        # Variables in the loop occupy O(1) space
         for _ in range(n):
             c = 0
-        # Functions in a loop occupy O(1) space
+        # Functions in the loop occupy O(1) space
         for _ in range(n):
             function()
     ```